dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 - some homes were connected to a centralized drainage system that used gravity to carry waste
 - in mahenjo-daro, the largest building was a bathhouse
 - they traded cotton cloth
+- their way of life was dependent on a consistent flooding cycle (twice per year)
+  - does this result from flooding from glaciation?
+  - would they have been able to observe and predict a change in water flow from a melting glacier?
+- did harrapans know about and observe climate change?

 - personal beliefs on the transmission of culture throughout the world around 3,000 B.C.
   - that mostly lack evidence by the way